salsalabs/classic_pdfs/README.md

 Create PDFs for email blasts and most public-facing pages.

 # Background
-Salsa's clients have invested a lot of time and energy into their public-facing pages.
-Sometimes, clients would like to have PDFs of these pages for their reference.
+Sometimes, Salsa's clients would like to have PDFs of their email blasts and public-facing pages.
 This application creates those PDFs.

 ## PDFs can be generated for these items
 This application can create PDFs for these items in Salsa Classic.